adrianponce/ExcInh_Neuronal_Avalanches/README.md

 ## CONTENT ##

-- avalanche_analysis_EI.m : This function constructs the activity tensor, calculates the connected components at each time frame, detects the propagating clusters (neuronal avalanches), and calculate the durations and sizes of avalanches.
+- _avalanche_analysis_EI.m_ : This function constructs the activity tensor, calculates the connected components at each time frame, detects the propagating clusters (neuronal avalanches), and calculate the durations and sizes of avalanches.

-- avalanche_timing_EI.m : This function computes the initiation and termination time of avalanches, together with the shape of the avalanches.
+- _avalanche_timing_EI.m_ : This function computes the initiation and termination time of avalanches, together with the shape of the avalanches.

-- Run_EImodel.m : Runs the network model, detects neuronal avalanches, and performs their analysis.
+- _Run_EImodel.m_ : Runs the network model, detects neuronal avalanches, and performs their analysis.

-- Get_Connectivity_matrix.m : This function constructs the model’s connectivity
+- _Get_Connectivity_matrix.m_ : This function constructs the model’s connectivity

-- Gillespie_EImodel.m:  Simulates a stochastic Wilson-Cowan network model using the Gillespie algorithm.
+- _Gillespie_EImodel.m_ :  Simulates a stochastic Wilson-Cowan network model using the Gillespie algorithm.
 This function is based on Edward Wallace's code, publicly available here: https://github.com/ewallace/stochsimcode

-- SpikesToFluoresence.m : This function implements a phenomenological model that converts spike times  to synthetic fluorescence time series; as in Wei et al. (2020).
+- _SpikesToFluoresence.m_ : This function implements a phenomenological model that converts spike times  to synthetic fluorescence time series; as in Wei et al. (2020).

-- Get_NonSpatialAvalanches.m : Detection of neuronal avalanches using a spatially unconstraint definition.
+- _Get_NonSpatialAvalanches.m_ : Detection of neuronal avalanches using a spatially unconstraint definition.

-- neurons_type_and_coords.mat : example cell identities and coordinates.
+- _neurons_type_and_coords.mat_ : example cell identities and coordinates.

 To study the power-law distributions of neuronal avalanches, please download the MATLAB NCC (Neural Complexity and Criticality) Toolbox, from Marshall et al. (2016) https://doi.org/10.3389/fphys.2016.00250